Last Updated on February 23, 2024 by Lindsay Delk, RDN

 The Best Nootropics for Anxiety

 Ashwagandha is an adaptogenic herb with roots in Indian Ayurvedic medicine.
+Ashwagandha may be considered the best nootropic for anxiety.
 Multiple studies have shown that ashwagandha can help treat anxiety, lower stress, and lower cortisol levels.
 The typical dose in the studies was around 250 to 600 mg of ashwagandha extract per day.
-This is the ashwagandha supplement that I take.
+This is the ashwagandha supplement I take.

 Turmeric is a plant in the ginger family.
 Research has shown that the active part of turmeric, called curcumin, can help with anxiety and depression.
 These positive effects were seen with a dose of around 1,000 mg per day.
 This is the curcumin supplement I recommend.

 L-Theanine is an amino acid found in green tea that can cross the blood-brain barrier.
 Research shows that it can improve your mood and reduce stress and anxiety symptoms.
 While found in green tea, it is also available as a supplement.
 Studies show that the effective dose is around 200 to 400 mg per day.
-This is the L-theanine supplement I take.
+This is the L-theanine supplement I take (Notice that it has inositol included.
+Make sure you factor that in if you take inositol separately).

 Rhodiola rosea is an herb that has been used in ancient traditional medicine for many years.
 When study participants were given 200 mg of Rhodiola rosea twice a day, they reported less anxiety, stress, anger, confusion, and depression and a significant improvement in total mood.
 This is the rhodiola supplement I take.